eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/04-running-a-react-app-in-the-browser-with-nx.md

 }
 ```

 Inside `projects` we can see all the projects inside our workspace.
-Currently we have `store` and `store-e2e`.
+Currently, we have `store` and `store-e2e`.

 ```json
  "store": {